A54 road

 The A54 road is a road in England linking Tarvin in Cheshire with Buxton in Derbyshire.
-Its route through both urban and steep rural areas presented a challenge to Cheshire County Council in maintaining the safety of the road.
+Its route through both urban and steep rural areas presented a challenge to Cheshire East Council in maintaining the safety of the road.
 Many years ago it was the main east–west route in Cheshire.
 The importance of the A54 through Middlewich and Winsford decreased in the 1970s and 1980s with the building of the M56 motorway and dualling of the A556 at Northwich.
 The section through Winsford carries approximately 30,000 vehicles per day.

 History

 Re-routing of the A54 away from the narrow cobbled streets of Congleton town centre was first proposed in 1935.
 Before this, at the point where the A34 now meets the A54 an unusual 28 ft lighthouse was erected in 1924 bearing the words "Dangerous hill – change to low gear", backlit at night, to reduce accidents at the sharp bend.

 According to a 2007 report by the Road Safety Foundation for the European Road Assessment Programme (EuroRAP), the A54 is one of the most dangerous roads in the UK, second only to the A682 in Lancashire.
 Again in 2008 the road was rated as one of the highest-risk roads in Great Britain by EuroRAP, with a risk rating of Medium to High on its most dangerous stretch between Buxton and Congleton.
 Eighteen fatal or serious-injury accidents occurred on this 24 km stretch of single-carriageway road between 2003 and 2005, 26% of which were accidents at junctions.